gemvc/stcms/AI_ONBOARDING.md

 4.  **TWIG FOR STRUCTURE, REACT FOR INTERACTIVITY:** Clearly separate these concerns.
 The main page layout, structure, and non-interactive content are handled by Twig.
 Complex, stateful, or highly interactive elements (like forms with validation or data dashboards) are handled by React components.

-5.  **PROMOTE REUSABLE TWIG COMPONENTS:** For common UI elements (buttons, cards, etc.), instruct users to create and use Twig macros in a central `templates/components.twig` file.
+5.  **PROMOTE REUSABLE TWIG COMPONENTS:** For common UI elements (buttons, cards, etc.), instruct users to create and use Twig macros in the root `components/` directory (e.g., `components/components.twig`).
 This promotes consistency and follows the component-based architecture.
 Do not have them write raw HTML for these elements repeatedly.

 6.  **NEVER HACK THE CORE:** Users should never be told to modify files inside the `vendor/gemvc/stcms/src` directory, especially the `Core` classes.
 The library provides all necessary functionality through its public API (routing, templates, CLI).